Defence Explosive Factory Maribyrnong

-Defence Explosive Factory Maribyrnong is a heritage-listed military installation and former munitions factory at Cordite Avenue, Maribyrnong, Victoria, Australia.
-It was added to the Australian Commonwealth Heritage List on 22 June 2004.
+The Defence Explosive Factory Maribyrnong (abbreviated as EFM) is a heritage-listed military installation and former munitions factory located at Cordite Avenue, Maribyrnong, an inner-western suburb of Melbourne, in Victoria, Australia.
+Built in 1910 and actively producing munitions for World War I and II, the factory was closed in 1994.

 The site comprises the Explosives Factory Maribyrnong (EFM) and the adjacent Materials Research Laboratory (Explosives Ordnance Division) (MRL)(EOD) and the Engineering Development Establishment (EDE) and Army and Airforce Canteen Services areas.
-The site is bounded on the west, north and north-east by the Horseshoe Bend of the Maribyrnong River, in the east by the western and southern boundaries of the former CSIRO research station (but including the sites of Fisher Stables and Raleigh House), the Maribyrnong Community Centre and the Migrant Hostel, and Cordite Avenue in the south.
+The site is bounded on the west, north and north-east by the Horseshoe Bend of the Maribyrnong River, in the east by the western and southern boundaries of the former CSIRO research station (but including the sites of Fisher Stables and Raleigh House), the Maribyrnong Community Centre and the former Migrant Hostel and Maribyrnong Immigration Detention Centre, and Cordite Avenue in the south.

+The former factory is located on a 127.8 ha site, called Defence Site Maribyrnong (abbreviated as DSM) that was used by the Defence Department until 2005 and, in 2010, was determined by the Australian Government as surplus to its future requirements.
+As part of the divestment and open sale process, a request for proposal for the remediation and redevelopment of DSM closed in July 2024, with Defence considering options for the site's future, and has undertaken consultation with the community.
+As of October 2025, some assets on the DSM site were contaminated with asbestos.

+The former factory (EFM) site was added to the Australian Commonwealth Heritage List on 22 June 2004; and the former barracks, being part of the DSM site, was added to the Victorian Heritage Register on 5 October 1995 in recognition of its historically, architecturally and socially significance to Victoria.
+The site was previously added to the non-statutory and now defunct Register of the National Estate on 21 November 2000.